bdelbosc/beer-feedback/README.md

 ## About

-`beer-feedback` is intended to provide a quick and detailed assessment of the beer that home brewers deserve.
+Homebrewers deserve a real and helpful feedback better than "Yeah, I like this.
+Not bad at all".

+`beer-feedback` guides you through a beer evaluation based on the [BJCP Scoresheet](https://dev.bjcp.org/news/structured-scoresheets-for-aha-nhc/), and produces a readable and detailed PDF document.

-It can also be used to improve your judging ability wherever there is a beer and a smartphone.
+It should be straightforward to use for a [BJCP](https://dev.bjcp.org/) judge, but it can be used by any beer lovers to improve judging abilities, wherever there is beer and a smartphone!

-The evaluation is based on the [BJCP Scoresheet](https://dev.bjcp.org/news/structured-scoresheets-for-aha-nhc/) and should be familiar to [BJCP](https://dev.bjcp.org/) judges.

-The result is a PDF document that can be shared like any document.

 ## Try it

-There is nothing to install and no account to create, just use your smartphone (or any browser) to reach this URL:
+There is nothing to install, no account to create, just use your smartphone, tablet, or any browser to open:

 https://beer-feedback.surge.sh/

 ![Link Beer Feedback](./qrcode.png)

+How to use it?
-Fill out all the forms until there is no more red tab titles, then click the PDF button, read the next section for more details.
+1. Fill out all the forms until there is no more red tabs
+2. Click on the PDF button to generate the Scoresheet
+3. Share the PDF the way you want

+Read the next section for more details.

 Don't forget to [star the project on GitHub](https://github.com/bdelbosc/beer-feedback) if you like it.